top of page

 On 2020 - Trust and Truth

 The world after lock-down.
 Where people turn out to be such fascinating creatures.
 Some spread conspiracies, while others believe love or meditation can actually stop viruses.
 And between all the heart ache of patients and economies, dolphins returning to their (not our...) coasts and some brilliant gallows humor from our comedians, we all rushed to get toilet paper.
 This begs the question; what will really change?
-The theory goes that it takes around 21 days to change a habi
+Trust and Truth in Storytelling The theory goes that it takes

 Kralingen